Workshop Aurora Borealis

 For good weather information and the determination of the darkness on my location I use the app Clear Outside.
 Find it on the left side of your screen on a computer and under the menu on a smartphone.
 The darkness is in the orange field on the top and expressed as the Bortle value.
 The lower the better.

-Last but not least: money.
+And then the issue of money.
 I can hardly advice you about that.
 Scandinavia is expensive.
 I go to Finnish Lapland and I have put some links in my links menu about this.
 I don't give about luxury but about quality.
 I love the Guesthouse Borealis and amongst the many Safari Companies there is one that stands out in their effort to let you experience the Aurora.
 Lapland Welcome does have a timeframe but hardly keeps to it if there is any chance that, making it later than planned, will help to spot the lights.

 I stay in the city of Rovaniemi which has its own airport and I fly with Finnair for the simple reason that hardly any other airline goes there with the connection at Helsinki that is usefull to me.
 My favourite time there is September and March around the equinox.
 The clouds are somewhat better before and after the huge snow deposits but the weather there is extremely inpredictable due to 3 colliding systems.
 On the other hand... that takes care of sudden clearings quite often.